A Kaleider production. Conceived and Directed by Seth Honnor

-Become a Benefactor by donating as much as you can.
-Work with other Benefactors to decide what to spend the group’s money on.
-You have 90 minutes to come to a decision.
-If you don’t decide unanimously in the allotted time you relinquish your privilege to spend the money and the money rolls over to the next group of Benefactors.
+Become a Player by donating as much as you can.
+Work with other Players to decide what to spend the group’s money on.
+You have 1 hour to come to a decision.
+If you don’t decide unanimously in the allotted time you relinquish your privilege to spend the money and the money rolls over to the next group of Players.

-If you’re the quiet observing type you can become a Silent Witness and watch as the group of Benefactors attempt to decide how to spend the money they’ve donated.
-And if you want to voice your opinion you can always become a Benefactor and buy your way in.
+If you’re the quiet observing type you can become a Silent Witness and watch as the group of Players attempt to decide how to spend the money they’ve donated.
+And if you want to voice your opinion you can always become a Player and buy your way in.

 Spend the money on whatever you want.
 Be as creative as you like.
 Just keep within the law.